Al3zama1/swe-notes/CCNA/12 - Subnetting.md

 	* (2^1) - 2 = 0 usable addresses.
 	* 7 borrowed host bit makes 128 subnets possible.
 	* Subnet mask = 255.255.255.254
-	* For a point-to-point connection like the one shown above it is possible to use  a /31 mask and it is recommended.
+	* For a point-to-point connection like the one shown above, it is possible to use  a /31 mask and it is recommended.
 However, don't use it for the CCNA like that.
 		* Normally it would not be possible because there would leave no addresses for the network and broadcast addresses.
 		* However, for a dedicated point-to-point connection, there is really no need for the network and broadcast addresses.
 		* Routers will give the following warning when using /31 mask: `Warning: use /31 mask on non point-to-point interfaces cautiously`.